adamgawn/adamgawn.github.io/README.md

 Printing/scanning and filing as per company requirements.
 Time charges, billing and invoicing.
 - **Patent Prosecution:**
-Drafting responses to office actions from IP Australia, IPONZ or International patent offices.
+Drafting responses to office actions from IP Australia, IPONZ and International patent offices.
 Conducting patentability searches through AusPat and Google Patents.
 Preparing online electronic applications to be lodged by over-seeing attorney.
 - **IP Portfolio Management:**